-This article will help you to find old family photographs, even if you do not think that you will be able to find anything.
+This article will tell you how to find old photos, even if you do not think that you will be able to find anything.

-When I met my 2nd cousin, she showed me many photographs of her grandparents and their family, some of which included photographs of my grandmother I had never seen before.
+When I met my 2nd cousin, she showed me many photos of her grandparents and their family, some of which included photographs of my grandmother I had never seen before.

 Many Facebook Groups are dedicated to the history of a place, whether that is a town, village, or county.